SFS2X Docs / DevelopmentBasics / room-architecture

 The above diagram should clarify what these Room Groups are all about.
 As we can see Rooms are still all contained in the Zone and they look like they are at the "same level".
 This is actually the best way to represent the general structure of Room Groups: in fact a Group is just an extra ID applied to each Room which acts as a "category" thus allowing filtering and separation.

-This new feature allows clients to limit their local view of the entire Zone structure just to one or more groups, instead of the whole catalog.
-The use cases are countless: separating game Rooms of different types, creating different areas of the application, hiding certain Rooms for certain type of users etc.
+This feature allows clients to limit their local view of the entire Zone structure just to one or more groups, instead of the whole catalog.
+The use cases are countless: separating game Rooms of different types, creating different areas of the application, hiding certain Rooms for certain type of users, etc.

 The advantages of Room grouping are that we can minimize the Room data that is transmitted to the clients and reduce the number of update events, making the application more efficient.